-There’s an opportunity for children to come together for lunch.
-With an open-door policy, families are able to join the centre for meals and excursions if they wish.
+There's an opportunity for children to come together for lunch.
+With an open-door policy, families are able to join the centre for meals and excursion if they wish.

 For children who want to, or need to, there's an opportunity to sleep, rest or relax.
 For children who don't need to rest, there are planned experiences, which are more likely to be outdoors.

 Children come together for afternoon tea in small groups or with siblings (they can also rest and play together, too).
 This time also presents an opportunity to reflect on the day.

 As families arrive to pick up children, there's an opportunity to speak to Educators and share information about the day.